nathanbumpus/Trinity-2.8.4-Marconi/results.md

 <h1 align="center"><a id="top"></a>Results for the Yeast, Shrimp and Lobster Assemblies</h1>

-<p>Below are the results generated from the trinity pipeline on marcroni for each of the three assemblies.</p>
+<p>Below are the results generated from the proposed Trinity pipeline on Marcroni for each of the three assemblies.</p>

 <h2 align="center">Yeast Assembly</h2>

 <p>A small set of of RNA seq data used to construct a trinity assembly from samples from four conditions with no replicates.</p>

 <h3 align="center">Assembly Quality</h3>
-<p>Below are the stats basic stats for the yeast trinity assembly including the N50 statistic</p>
+<p>Below are the basic stats for the yeast Trinity assembly including the N50 statistic</p>
 ```
 ################################
 ## Counts of transcripts, etc.